 - How To Clean Alloy Wheels

-Cleaning Suede and Alcantara Steering Wheels
+Cleaning Suede and Alcantara Steering wheels

 Suede is a variation of leather, it is real leather but is very porous.
-It has a soft, peach-like fuzzy and napped texture, or can be described as having a velvety feel.
+It has a soft, peach-like fuzzy, and napped texture, or can be described as having a velvety feel.
 Suede steering wheels are very common in race cars thanks to their enhanced grip.
 Nowadays, suede steering wheels have become more and more popular on new models.

 You might have also heard of Alcantara steering wheels.
 These are different from suede, but due to their similarity in texture, many think that they are the same and use these terms interchangeably.

 Both suede and Alcantara are durable and pliable, but the problem is they are also too readily absorbent of many things wet and dry.
 They soak up oil from your hands so easily, and the velvety surface will become matted and the peachy fuzz will begin to lay flat.
-And due to the fuzzy texture, they also quickly gather dust and dirt.
+Due to the fuzzy texture, they also quickly gather dust and dirt.

 While the soft, supple feel of these materials may make you think that they are fragile, they are actually quite robust.
 You can use any cleaning solution made specifically for fabrics, a detailing brush with slightly stiff bristles but not too abrasive though, and a clean microfiber towel.

 Spray the solution on the wheels, and spray some extra on trouble spots.
-Let the solution sit for a few minutes to effectively break down the caked up dirt, grime and oil buildup, and spray some solution on the detailing brush as well.
+Let the solution sit for a few minutes to effectively break down the caked-up dirt, grime, and oil buildup, and spray some solution on the detailing brush as well.
 Then use the brush to gently scrub the surface in small, circular motions to remove the buildup.
 Then use one, or more, microfiber cloth to wipe it clean.
 Repeat the steps if needed, then let your wheel air dry completely.

 Natural wood steering wheels can crack easily, especially when exposed to moisture, so cleaning steering wheel of this type using regular soap and water is not recommended.
 Fortunately, there are many tricks to clean this type of wheel without leaving any damage or blemish on the surface, and one of them is to use a natural steering wheel cleaner specifically for wood such as wood polish products.

-These products not only get rid of buildups and debris and make the wooden surface clearer, shinier and smell heavenly but also protect the wood grains from oxygen, direct UV light, as well as damaging sweat and oil from your palm.
+These products not only get rid of buildups and debris and make the wooden surface clearer, shinier, and smell heavenly but also protect the wood grains from oxygen, direct UV light, as well as damaging sweat and oil from your palm.